N. S. Raja Subramani: General officer

-He was promoted to the rank of Major General and appointed General officer commanding 17th Mountain Division in Sikkim.
-He then moved to the Defence Services Staff College, Wellington as the Chief Instructor (Army).
-On 26 January 2020, he was awarded the Ati Vishisht Seva Medal for the command of 17th Mountain Division.
-On 3 February 2020, he was promoted to the rank of Lieutenant General and appointed General officer commanding Uttar Bharat Area.
+The general officer was promoted to the rank of Major General and appointed General Officer Commanding 17th Mountain Division in Sikkim.
+After completing his tenure, he moved to the Defence Services Staff College, Wellington as the Chief Instructor (Army).
+After getting promoted to the rank of Lieutenant General on 3 February 2020, he was appointed General Officer Commanding, Uttar Bharat Area.
 On 12 February 2021, Lieutenant General Raja Subramani took over as the General Officer Commanding II Corps succeeding Lieutenant General Surinder Singh Mahal.
-After a year-long tenure, he moved to the Northern Command in Udhampur as the Chief of Staff, taking over in May 2022.
+After a year-long tenure, he moved to the Northern Command in Udhampur as the Chief of Staff taking over on 10 May 2022.

 On 1 March 2023, Lieutenant General N. S. Raja Subramani took over as General Officer Commanding-in-Chief Central Command succeeding Lieutenant General Yogendra Dimri who superannuated on 28 February 2023.

 On 1 July 2024, Lieutenant General N. S. Raja Subramani took over as the 47th Vice Chief of the Army Staff.
 He assumed the post from General Upendra Dwivedi upon his elevation as the Chief of Army Staff.
-Following his retirement from active military service, he was appointed as the Military Advisor to the National Security Council Secretariat (NSCS).
+Following his retirement from active military service, the Government of India appointed him as the Military Adviser to the National Security Council Secretariat (NSCS) assuming charge on 1 September 2025.

+Chief of the Defence Staff

+On 9 May 2026, the Government of India appointed Lieutenant General N. S. Raja Subramani as the next Chief of Defence Staff marking his return to active military service.
+On 31 May 2026, General Raja Subramani took over as the 3rd Chief of Defence Staff and Secretary, Department of Military Affairs succeeding General Anil Chauhan, who superannuated after more than four decades of service.

 Awards and decorations

-For his exemplary dedication, the General officer has been awarded the Param Vishisht Seva Medal in 2024, the Ati Vishisht Seva Medal in 2020, the Sena Medal and the Vishisht Seva Medal.
+During his career, the general officer has been awarded the Param Vishisht Seva Medal in 2024, the Ati Vishisht Seva Medal in 2020, the Sena Medal in 2005 and the Vishisht Seva Medal in 2015.